WSU-Physics-Courses/iscimath-583-learning-from-images-and-signals/Docs/Notes/FourierTechniques.md

 \end{gather*}
 it is not exact for finite computations.

-Instead, if trying to implement this with a minimizer that requires high-accurate derivatives, make sure that the energy is computed in a way that exactly defines the appropriate minimization problem such as in the following case:
+Instead, if trying to implement this with a minimize that requires high-accurate derivatives, make sure that the energy is computed in a way that exactly defines the appropriate minimization problem such as in the following case:
 \begin{gather*}